-to be held on August 8, 2019
+to be held on August 12, 2020

-Notice is hereby given that the 2019 Annual Meeting of Stockholders of Destination XL Group, Inc. (the "Company") will be held at the corporate offices of the Company, 555 Turnpike Street, Canton, Massachusetts 02021 at 9:30 A.M., local time, on Thursday, August 8, 2019 for the following purposes:
+Notice is hereby given that the 2020 Annual Meeting of Stockholders of Destination XL Group, Inc. (the "Company") will be held at the corporate offices of the Company, 555 Turnpike Street, Canton, Massachusetts 02021 at 11:30 A.M., local time, on Wednesday, August 12, 2020 for the following purposes:

-- 1. To elect nine directors to serve until the next Annual Meeting of Stockholders and until their respective successors have been duly elected and qualified. - 2.
+- 1. To elect six directors to serve until the next Annual Meeting of Stockholders and until their respective successors have been duly elected and gualified. - 2.
 To approve, on an advisory basis, named executive officer compensation. - 3.
-To approve amendments to our 2016 Incentive Compensation Plan to increase the total number of shares of common stock authorized for issuance under the plan by 2,800,000 shares. - 4.
-To ratify the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending February 1, 2020. - 5.
+To approve an amendment to the Company's Restated Certificate of Incorporation, as amended to effect a reverse stock split of the Company's issued and outstanding common stock at a ratio of not less than 1-for-2 and not more than 1-for-15, such ratio, and the implementation and timing of such reverse stock split, to be determined in the sole discretion of the Company's Board of Directors. - 4.
+To approve amendments to our 2016 Incentive Compensation Plan to increase the total number of shares of common stock authorized for issuance under the plan by 1,740,000 shares. - 5.
+To ratify the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending January 30, 2021. - 6.
 To transact such other business as may properly come before the meeting or any adjournment thereof.